acend/cilium-basics-training/content/en/docs/03/02/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-Our earlier command Cilium Hubble port-forward should still be running (can be checked by running jobs or `ps aux | grep "cilium hubble port-forward"`).
+Our earlier command kubectl port-forward should still be running (can be checked by running jobs or `ps aux | grep "port-forward"`).
 If it does not, Hubble status will fail and we have to run it again:

 ```bash
 kubectl -n kube-system port-forward svc/hubble-relay 4245:80 &